RJEGR/infovis/Benchmarking_mothur.md

 ## LULU: Metodo de pos-agrupamiento de amplicones basado en la distribucion de OTUs

+The algorithm is intended as a post-clustering OTU table curation method aimed at removing erroneous OTUs from tables produced by any clustering algorithm e.g., methods used in this study[13](https://www.nature.com/articles/s41467-017-01312-x#ref-CR13),[22](https://www.nature.com/articles/s41467-017-01312-x#ref-CR22),[23](https://www.nature.com/articles/s41467-017-01312-x#ref-CR23),[24](https://www.nature.com/articles/s41467-017-01312-x#ref-CR24), and those implemented in Qiime[28](https://www.nature.com/articles/s41467-017-01312-x#ref-CR28) and Mothur[29](https://www.nature.com/articles/s41467-017-01312-x#ref-CR29), as long as the product is an OTU table and a corresponding file with representative sequences.

+The implementation of the algorithm is based on a set of assumptions based on four observations we have previously made when working with HTS of amplified marker genes (a.k.a. metabarcoding) of well-studied organism groups with well-populated reference databases present (i.e., plants, as used for validation here).
+The first observation is that OTU tables often have more OTUs than expected from biological knowledge of the system under investigation[11](https://www.nature.com/articles/s41467-017-01312-x#ref-CR11).
+The second observation is that OTU tables often contain low-abundance OTUs, which are taxonomically redundant in the sense that their taxonomic assignment is identical to more abundant OTUs.
+This pattern may be caused by incomplete reference data and/or insufficient clustering, but can also indicate that the OTU is effectively a methodological artefact.
+The third observation is that the highest sequence similarity (match rate) of such taxonomically redundant, low-abundance OTUs with any reference sequence is most often low compared to the sequence similarity of more abundant OTUs with the same taxonomic assignment.
+The fourth observation is that such seemingly redundant and less abundant OTUs almost consistently co-occur (i.e., are present in the same samples) with more abundant OTUs with a better taxonomic assignment.
+Based on these observations, it can be assumed that the majority of these low-abundant OTUs are in fact methodological and/or analytical errors, or rare (intragenomic) variants, which will cause inflated diversity metrics.
+Following from this assumption, the LULU algorithm is constructed to iteratively work though the OTU table to flag potential erroneous OTUs by employing the observed patterns of co-occurrence guided by pairwise similarity of centroid sequences of the OTUs.
+Thus, the algorithm takes advantage of the observed reproducible nature of extra/spurious OTUs and their sequence similarity to more abundant OTUs in the same samples and uses these features to infer their nature as errors (or true—but taxonomically redundant) variants of biological entities already represented in the table.
+After identification of these extra OTUs, they can be merged with their parent OTUs in order to preserve the total read count and reduce the OTU number of the table to a biologically reasonable level.
+The resulting table may be subjected to direct species richness metrics and other biodiversity analyses dependent on species-level OTU delimitation.

 ```bash
 # get otu rep for LULU TEST BASED ON DISTANCE